Tunji Disu: Membership

-Tunji Disu is a member of various local and international professional bodies including; the International Association of Chiefs of Police, the Nigerian Institute of Public Relations (NIPR), Chartered Institute of Personnel and Development (CIPM), International Institute of Certified Forensics Investigation Professionals, International Academy of Forensics and the National Association of Investigative Specialist, US (NAIS).
+Disu is a member of various local and international professional bodies including; the International Association of Chiefs of Police, the Nigerian Institute of Public Relations (NIPR), Chartered Institute of Personnel and Development (CIPM), International Institute of Certified Forensics Investigation Professionals, International Academy of Forensics and the National Association of Investigative Specialist, US (NAIS).

 Judo

-DCP Disu won the silver medal on Sunday, July 31, 2022, at the 33rd U.S. Open Judo Championship where he contested in the minus 100 kg category of the veteran division.
+Disu won a silver medal at the 33rd U.S. Open Judo Championship on 31 July 2022, where he contested in the minus 100 kg category of the veteran division.
 He is a third dan black belter in Judo with many medals.
 Since becoming a judoka in 1986, he has won one gold medal at the national sports festival in 1990 in Bauchi, two gold medals at the Nigerian police games and a silver medal at the armed forces and police games.
 In November 2021, Disu won another gold medal at the first veteran championships organised by the Nigerian police.

 He is formerly the Chairman of Lagos State Judo Association and currently the patron of the Nigerian Police Judo Association.

 EndSars

-During the End SARS protests against police brutality in 2020, it was reported that Tunji Disu, then head of the Police Rapid Response Squad (RRS), Lagos State, released his command's ambulances to help protesters in need of medical care.
+During the End SARS protests against police brutality in 2020, it was reported that Disu, then head of the Police Rapid Response Squad (RRS), Lagos State, released his command's ambulances to help protesters in need of medical care.

 Controversy

-As of the time of his appointment, it was reported that Tunji was born on April 17, 1960, a report debunked by Frank Mba, the Police Force public relations officers (FPRO).
+At the time of his appointment as IGP-IRT, it was reported that Disu was born on 17 April 1960, a report debunked by Frank Mba, the Police Force public relations officers (FPRO).